nvim-telekasten/telekasten.nvim/README.md

      -- download tool for daily_finder installation: curl or wget downloader = 'curl',
      -- downloader = 'wget',  -- wget is supported, too

+     -- following a link to a non-existing note will create it follow_creates_nonexisting = true,

+     -- templates for new notes
+     template_new_note = ZkCfg.home .. '/' .. 'templates/new_note.md',
+     -- currently unused, hardcoded in daily_finder.sh:
+     template_new_daily = ZkCfg.home .. '/' .. 'templates/daily.md',
+     -- currently unused
+     template_new_weekly= ZkCfg.home .. '/' .. 'templates/weekly.md',
 })
 END
 ```